-- Consciousness by a municipality of its constitutional and policy mandate for developmental local government, including its powers and functions. - Awareness by municipality of its role and place in the regional, provincial and national context and economy including its intrinsic characteristics and criteria for success.
-The degree of intergovernmental action and alignment to government wide policies, plans, priorities and targets. - A commitment by the municipal council to ensure community empowerment and participation in the crafting, budget choices, implementation of this plan and monitoring through sincere communication, participatory and decision making mechanisms thereof. - Comprehensive description of the area the environment and its spatial characteristics. - Insights into the trade-offs and commitments that are being made regarding economic choices, planning for Sustainable Human Settlements, integrated service delivery, and a resource and financial plans that can enable the implementation of such a plan - The key deliverables for the next five years supported by a measurable budget and translated into the Service Delivery Budget Implementation Plan. - A monitoring system (OPMS and PMS), that's based on the IDP indicators, targets, time frames, and responsible agents. - Determines the capacity and capability of the municipality to implement the plan and how this capacity/capability would be improved through the Workplace Skills Plan - Conveys a responsive and sincere government that cares about its people, the environment and strives to build social cohesion. - Must show a commitment by the municipality (and all of government) to improve the lives of the indigent, people with disabilities, women, youth and the aged.
+- Consciousness by a municipality of its constitutional and policy mandate for developmental local government, including its powers and functions. - Awareness by municipality of its role and function place in the regional, provincial and national context and economy including its intrinsic characteristics and criteria for success as local government is a sphere of government and not a tier thereof.
+The degree of intergovernmental action and alignment to government wide policies, plans, priorities and targets. - A commitment by the municipal council to ensure community empowerment and participation in the crafting, budget choices, implementation of this plan and monitoring through sincere communication, participatory and decision making mechanisms thereof. - o Comprehensive description of the area the environment and its spatial characteristics. - Insights into the trade-offs and commitments that are being made regarding economic choices, planning for Sustainable Human Settlements, integrated service delivery, and a resource and financial plans that can enable the implementation of such a plan - The key deliverables for the next five years supported by a measurable budget and translated into the Service Delivery Budget Implementation Plan. - A monitoring system (OPMS and PMS), that's based on the IDP indicators, targets, time frames, and responsible agents. - Determines the capacity and capability of the municipality to implement the plan and how this capacity/capability would be improved through the Workplace Skills Plan - Conveys a responsive and sincere government that cares about its people, the environment and strives to build social cohesion.

+o Must show a commitment by the municipality (and all of government) to improve the lives of the indigent, people with disabilities, women, youth and the aged.